alaaNfissi/DeepWaveSpeechEmotion-SuicideRiskAssessment/README.md

 <!-- ABSTRACT -->
 ## Abstract

-<p align="justify"> This study introduces an end-to-end (E2E) deep learning framework for speech emotion recognition (SER), aimed at enhancing the early detection of suicidal ideation and reducing suicide risks.
-Despite progress, SER still faces challenges like system complexity, feature distinctiveness, and noise interference.
-Our approach uses a learnable architecture for fast discrete wavelet transform (FDWT) multi-resolution analysis, directly extracting features from raw speech waveforms.
+<p align="justify"> This paper introduces an end-to-end (E2E) deep learning framework for speech emotion recognition (SER), aimed at assisting suicide helpline counselors during their interventions.
+Despite progress, SER still faces challenges such as system complexity, feature distinctiveness, and noise interference.
+Our approach uses a learnable architecture for fast discrete wavelet transform (FDWT) multi-resolution analysis, for directly extracting features from raw speech waveforms.
 It combines a 1D dilated convolutional neural network (1D dilated CNN) with spatial attention (SA) and bidirectional gated recurrent units (Bi-GRU) with temporal attention (TA) to capture spatial and temporal characteristics.
 The framework handles variable-length speech without segmentation, simplifying preprocessing.
 It introduces a learnable architecture for wavelet bases and coefficient denoising with a learnable asymmetric hard thresholding (LAHT) activation function, enhancing noise resilience and feature distinctiveness.
-We validate our model on the NSPL-CRISE dataset, which includes recordings from individuals with psychological challenges and potential suicidal thoughts.
+We validate our model on the NSPL-CRISE dataset, which includes recordings from individuals with psychological challenges and potentially suicidal ideations.
 Our results show significant performance improvements over state-of-the-art SER methods, demonstrating the effectiveness of our multi-resolution deep learning framework in identifying emotional states related to suicide risk.</p>
 <div align="center">

 ![sub-model-architecture][sub-model-architecture]